awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 1. Scroll to **Network** and then select a VPC with the connectivity requirements of the function

-1. To run your functions in high availability mode, we recommend that you choose at least 2 subnets
+1. To run your functions in high availability mode, Security Hub recommends that you choose at least 2 subnets

 1. Choose at least 1 Security Group with the connectivity requirements of the function